-Hatfield Urban
+Hatfield South Urban Race

+Welcome to this urban orienteering event in Hatfield.
 During the 1930s the DeHavilland Aircraft Company set up in the town and produced aircraft such as the Tiger Moth biplane, the Mosquito bomber and the Comet, the world’s first civilian jet.
 The town was designated a New Town in 1948 and has grown to become a town of over 40,000 inhabitants; since 1952, it has been home to what is now the University of Hertfordshire with around 32,000 students.

-The Forum, University of Hertfordshire, Hatfield, AL10 9AB.
+Event Centre The Forum, University of Hertfordshire, Hatfield, AL10 9AB.

 There will be toilets, enquiries and download, plus a room provided to leave bags and clothing.